freenas/freenas-docs/userguide/storage.rst

 Snapshots
 -------------

+Snapshots are scheduled using
-The :guilabel:`Snapshots` tab is used to review the listing of available snapshots.
-An example is shown in :numref:`Figure %s <zfs_view_avail_snapshots_fig>`.
+:menuselection:`Storage --> Periodic Snapshot Tasks`.
+To view and manage the listing of created snapshots, use :menuselection:`Storage --> Snapshots`.
+An example listing is shown in :numref:`Figure %s <zfs_view_avail_snapshots_fig>`.

 .. note:: If snapshots do not appear, check that the current time